Man holding jaw in pain

 Prices tend to differ between front and back teeth.
 Usually, front teeth cost around $600 to $700, while back teeth cost around $800 to $900.
 If costs concern you, it's important to realize that a crown is much less expensive than a dental implant, which you may need if you lose the tooth to infection.

-Financing
+Financing and Insurance

 If you are concerned about how to pay for a crown, we have some reassurance for you.
 Insurance typically covers at least part of your root canal treatment.
 However, if you have high out-of-pocket expenses, Foothill Dental also offers financing options.
 Just contact us for details.